ScriptersCF/speedtest-node/README.md

 # speedtest-node
-A simple, easy to use SpeedTest program with additional logging.
+A simple, easy to use SpeedTest program with additional logging primarily developed by `aisoposJS` and `tipakA`.
 Based on NodeJS

 ### Instructions